RiotGamesCookbooks/nexus-cookbook/README.md

 * repository - The repository that nexus_cli gem will use for push / pull operations.
 A requirement of nexus_cli, not used by this cookbook.
 * packages - required packages to install for using the `chef_gem "nexus_cli"`

-The following attributes are set under the `nexus::repository` namespace:

-* create_hosted - An Array of repository names that will be used to create Hosted Repositories.
-* create_proxy - A Hash of repository names to urls that will be used to create Proxy Repositories.
-* publishers - An Array of repository names that will be set to publish artifacts (Smart Proxy).
-* subscribers - An Array of repository names that will be set to subscribe to artifacts (Smart Proxy).

-The following attributes are set under the `nexus::smart_proxy` namespace:

-* enable - true if we want to enable Smart Proxy, false if not.
-* host - The host to use for Smart Proxy configuration.
-* port - The port to use for Smart Proxy configuration.

 The following attributes are not fully supported but are under the `nexus::mount` namespace:

 * nfs::enable - enables an NFS mount.
 * nfs::mount\_point - the local path to mount an NFS drive to.
 * nfs::device\_path - the remote server where the NFS drive is located.
-* nfs::non_mount_dir - Sonatype does not recommend using NFS with Nexus, because of Solr searchs on particular directories of the Nexus installation.

 SSL Certificates
 ================